CK-Build/CKli/docs/Common_Usage.md

 If you set `rebuildAll` to false, CKli will flush the previous builds and rebuild everything from scratch.

-In depth information about the AllBuild is available here: [here](AllBuild.md).
+In depth information about the AllBuild is available [here](AllBuild.md).

 ## Publish
 When the AllBuild script ran, CKli gave arguments to the CI script, telling it to push the Generated Artifacts in a Folder called "LocalFeed"